The Navalnys of Latin America

 In Nicaragua, those imprisoned under Daniel Ortega's regime are in inhumane conditions because health conditions have even been reported due to a bedbug infestation in several prisons.
 And regarding the processes, the situation is equally worrying, since since mid-2023, the trials against political prisoners have been carried out through videoconferences and they witness them from their cells without the possibility of communicating with their lawyers, as reported by the Justice Unit.
 Legal Defense (UDJ).
 This organization also denounces that there is surveillance and persecution against the few defenders who risk taking on these cases.
 Tortured, many without formal accusations against them and held incommunicado, Nicaragua's political prisoners allow the Ortega regime to maintain constant intimidation against its opponents.

-From his experience in defending political prisoners, the lawyer and member of the Vente Venezuela Organization Perkins Rocha denounces that in the Venezuelan case there is a difference in the system of repression from a year ago and the one now, which is much more “perverse.” , sophisticated and complex” because there is greater involvement of the judicial system and justice operators.
+From his experience in the defense of political prisoners, the lawyer and member of the Vente Venezuela Organization Perkins Rocha denounces that in the Venezuelan case there is a difference in the system of repression of a year ago and that of now, which is much more “perversesophisticated and complex” because there is greater involvement of the judicial system and justice operators.

 “The person or groups of people are chosen, the repression has become selective with an appearance of legality.
 And the source of the arrests now falls into the hands of lawyers from the Public Ministry so that the Prosecutor's Office can justify these matters publicly and internationally.”